Guide for the EL multi-method system

 Also sometimes parts of English words are used for explanation.

-The words in ( ) are the main image of each basis.
+The words in ( ) are the main image of each base.

 The EL dictionary shows the names using EL phonetics.